zoriya/blog/content/blogs/vim/index.md

 I focused on core vim stuff that could solve some of my issues with traditional IDEs but vim in itself is a far more modern editor than you might think.
 A fork of vim called [neovim](https://github.com/neovim/neovim) supports lsp (tools that creates autocompletion, go to definition, formatting, diagnostics...), treesitter (a fast and powerful code parser/highlighter), debuggers...

 Most importantly, vim/neovim is expandable and customizable.
 You can adapt everything to your own workflow by changing 2/3 lines of lua.
 It also has an active community that integrate all tools inside neovim directly.
-Be aware tho, if you are not interested on scripting your editor to your liking, you will probably not be interested in vim.
-A vim plugin in vscode/intelij is probably more right for you.
+For example, two popular plugins to make global marks easier to use as pinned files exists, namely [harpoon](https://github.com/ThePrimeagen/harpoon) and [grapple](https://github.com/cbochs/grapple.nvim).

 > Neovim is a PDE, a Personalized Development Environment
 >
 > -- <cite>TJ DeVries</cite>

+Be aware though, if you have no interest scripting your editor to your liking, you will probably not be interested in vim.
+A vim plugin in vscode/intelij is probably more right for you.

 Vim is not an of-the-shelf solution.
 You will need to configure it before using it as a daily editor.
 If you do not enjoy that kind of editor, that's fine just use something else.
 I personally really like getting to know my tools and having an editor I can tinker with.
-Consistently learning new things about the editor and using more coreutils tools in my workflow is something I find really enjoyable.
+Consistently learning new things about the editor and using more coreutils tools in my workflow is something I find really enjoyable.<br/>
 -- On a side note, I still think `awk` and `jq` are ones of the most underrated tools available.

 <!-- vim: wrap -->